U.S. Senate confirms Loretta Lynch as attorney general

-As attorney general she will likely be confronted with civil rights cases stemming from recent police altercations in several U.S. cities.
-For instance, the Justice Department said earlier that it would look into bringing civil rights charges over the death of a Baltimore man who died on Sunday after sustaining a spinal cord injury while in police custody.

-Lynch will also have to take on financial cases involving allegations that some of the world’s largest banks helped clients evade U.S. taxes and manipulated currency markets.

-The voting margin in the Senate reflected many Republicans’ disapproval of Lynch’s support for an executive order issued by Obama in November that was meant to shield millions of undocumented immigrants from the threat of deportation.
+The voting margin reflected many Republicans’ disapproval of Lynch’s support for an executive order issued by Obama in November that was meant to shield millions of undocumented immigrants from the threat of deportation.

-But the tally in Lynch’s favor was larger than expected, perhaps reflecting political concerns.
-Of the Republicans who backed her, four are up for reelection next year, three of them from states with big cities that have large black populations.
+Before the vote, Republican Senator Jeff Sessions, an outspoken critic of that action, blasted Lynch.

 Senate Democratic leader Harry Reid berated Republicans for delaying the confirmation and said Lynch was “as qualified a candidate” as he’d seen in almost 30 years in the Senate.

-Lynch’s elderly father, Lorenzo, a retired Baptist minister from North Carolina, watched the vote from a visitors’ gallery in the Senate chamber.

-Lynch had awaited confirmation since November when Obama, a fellow Harvard Law School graduate, nominated her.
+Lynch has awaited confirmation since November when Obama, a fellow Harvard Law School graduate, nominated her.

 Despite the delay, she was widely seen as less controversial than Holder, who often clashed with Republicans.
 She has said she aims to smooth relations with Congress.